 First, download Mosaic Chroma Software.
 Install it on your computer, and start the program.

+Begin by creating a new printer profile.
 From here, select your printer brand and model.
 You'll be brought to the Printer-to-Palette Calibration Walkthrough.
 This step-by-step process is easy to follow, and will help you find the values to input into Chroma to complete calibration.
 Make sure to keep note of the Loading Offset value and the Print Value!